Earn your bachelors degree in Criminology and Criminal Justice at Lindenwood University's School of Sciences.

 The Criminology and Criminal Justice (BA) is offered in both traditional and online formats.

 Criminology and criminal justice at Lindenwood University offers plenty of internship opportunities in areas such as police departments, probation/parole facilities, law offices, cybercrime unit, juvenile facilities, and victim assistance programs.
 There are also ample opportunities for field trips to various criminal justice related institutions and to hear professional speakers representing every major component of criminal justice.

 The Lindenwood University criminology and criminal justice program has an active Criminal Justice Student Association and has a Partnership with St. Louis County and Municipal Police Academy.
-A forensics program (bachelor of science in chemistry with an emphasis in forensics) is also offered.
+Two forensics programs, a bachelor of science in chemistry with an emphasis in forensics, and a bachelor of arts in anthropology with an emphasis in forensic anthropology, are also offered.

 Lindenwood University Criminology and Criminal Justice Faculty

 Criminology and criminal justice faculty at Lindenwood University has practical and professional experience within the criminal justice system, and they will pass the knowledge gained with that experience along to you.
 Every criminal justice faculty member is also an academic advisor who will work closely with you to help you select a career path that will suit your interests.